sushantk08/scraper-entity-resolution/README.md

 experiment worth running.
 The rejected union-of-keys result says spelling variants do not pay; a description is not a spelling variant of a product name.

+The generated benchmark has no self-blocking pass, so the single-source catalogue cannot yet be run as a negative control that should merge nothing. `block.py` is left-against-right only.
+That control is worth more than it sounds: closure's damage on this data lands mostly in same-source pairs the matcher never scores.

-Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case, and generating these result tables from a script with a drift test, so they cannot go stale by hand.
-Four of them already did once.
+Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case, tests over the resolution layer, and generating these result tables from a script with a drift test so they cannot go stale by hand.
+Several of them already did, twice - once by drifting out of date, and once by being a single split presented as a result.